 Han paused, “She didn't sleep all night?”

-Lisa didn't wait to hear more.
+Lisa didn't wait to hear a response.
 She spun around and walked straight out of the cafeteria.

 Han stared after her for a long time, frozen in his place even after she had left, eyes fixed on the exit.
 He huffed and looked at the time, though immediately forgetting the numbers the hands of his watch indicated.
 Han pushed away his breakfast and got up to leave, hands in his pockets - his mind empty and removed of all thought, watching his feet as he walked.
 By some chance or innate disposition, he found that his feet had led him to Briar's office.
 Amanda was seated on a plastic chair by the door, a thin binder in her lap - that distant look glazing over her tired, sore eyes.
 Han watched her, as he had in the recreational facility the night before, only with more pity.
 He took the seat next to her and bent over to place his elbows on his thighs.